christophfranke/signal-chain/README.md

    input.value = (event.target as HTMLInputElement).value
 })

-// fetchData is a Chain that can fetch data from the server
+// fetchData is a Chain that can listen to the input field
+// and fetch data from the server when it changes.
-// Until it is connected, it will not do anything (like a function definition)
+// Until it is connected, it will not do anything, similar to a function definition.
 // Once it is connected and a signal arrives,
-// the signal will traverse the chain from top to bottom, potentially producing output const fetchData = $.chain( input.listen, // listen to changes
+// the signal will traverse the chain from top to bottom producing a result const fetchData = $.chain( input.listen, // listen to changes
    $.if(input => input.length > 2,